The Importance of Being an Effective Leader

 A team with a lack of open communication is a team that will be harder to keep focus on the end goal.
 Lack of communication can see team members isolated in their roles and splintering off on tangents that may not be congruent to the end goal.

 A weak link within a team can cause irreparable problems which can quickly steer a team to a very negative place.
 A weak link within a team must be identified and dealt with effectively and efficiently to keep the rest of the team a tight-knit unit.

 Open communication as discussed above helps greatly in the identification of weak links.

-Activities outside of the organisation that help the community as a whole (such as charity work) will not only give you insights as a leader as to how well your team work together, but will also help you identify the ethics and values of your team members.
+Activities outside of the organisation that help the community as a whole (such as charity work) will not only give you insights as a leader as to how well your team works together but will also help you identify the ethics and values of your team members.

-Helping others is a great motivator to those who hold high moral and ethical values and those who don’t will soon self-identify in these situations.
+Helping others is a great motivator for those who hold high moral and ethical values and those who don’t will soon self-identify in these situations.

 3. Encourage Growth